 We consistently turn to women over 40 for much of our sartorial direction.
 After all, we consider this set to be certified experts given their time developing polished personal wardrobes after style trial and error over the years.

-While we recently highlighted the jeans women over 40 love, we thought we'd focus next on the specific ensembles some of the coolest women over 40 gravitate toward in their day-to-day.
+We've already highlighted the jeans women over 40 love, so we thought we'd focus next on the specific ensembles some of the coolest women over 40 gravitate toward in their day-to-day.
 After all, who better to nab a little outfit inspiration from than those with that primo fashion knowledge?

-With all that said, keep scrolling to check out the outfits five women over 40 will and won't wear for work, the weekend, and going out.
+With all that said, keep scrolling to check out the outfits five women over 40 will and won't wear.
 Plus, shop staples throughout that will work for anyone at any age.
 And also note that the quotes coming your way are based on personal preference from the women featured—you should always wear whatever you personally love and what makes you feel comfortable and confident.

 "I stay away from tight suits and tight white shirts when putting together an outfit for work.
 Instead, one of my favorite outfits for work is a midi dress and knee-high boots, or an oversize blazer with a white shirt, tapered trousers, and unique heels." — Renata Jazdzyk

 “I have never worn a fitted knee-length dress to work.
 Ever.
-Instead, this is about as scrubbed up as I get with velvet dungarees, a smart shirt with a good collar, and a cute cord blazer layered under a statement coat.
+Instead, this is about as scrubbed up as I get with a smart shirt with a good collar.
 I am lucky.
 I work in fashion.
 I can pretty much wear anything to the office.
 In fact, I could probably go to work in an incy-wincy teeny-weeny yellow polka-dot bikini with a fluorescent green welly on my head and nobody would bat an eyelid.
 ‘There goes Tray,’ they would say.
 ‘She works in the fashion department…’ ‘Oh that explains it then…’” — Tracey Lea Sayer

 "On weekends, my go-to outfit used to be jeans, a sweatshirt, and sneakers.
 It took a minute to break this habit.
 I realized that I could be cute and casual.
 Now I put more effort into my weekend looks." — Georgette Niles